thomasafroo/thomasafroo/README.md

 Welcome to my GitHub!
-My name is Thomas, and I'm a Computer Engineering student at the University of British Columbia.
+My name is Thomas Yemane, and I'm a Computer Engineering student at the University of British Columbia.
 I'm interested in digital systems design, verification and software engineering.

 Feel free to reach out to me at thomasyemane04@gmail.com.